bitrise-io/bitrise-webhooks/PULL_REQUEST_TEMPLATE.md

 ### Summary of Pull Request

-This Pull Request solves issue X ...
+This Pull Request makes the code 10x faster, while reducing memory consumption by 99%, as well as it implements 5 new service support ...
+Something like this ;)